 - a) Fee income earned from services that are provided over a certain period of time Fees earned for the provision of services over a period of time are accrued over that period as the customer simultaneously receives and consumes the benefits provided by the Group.
-These fees include management fees and advisory fees. - b) Fee income from providing transaction services

-Fees arising from negotiating or participating in the negotiation of a transaction for a third party such as underwriting fees, corporate finance fees, and brokerage fees for the arrangement of the acquisition of shares or other securities or the purchase or sale of businesses - are recognized on completion of the underlying transaction.
+These fees include management fees and advisory fees. - b) Fee income from providing transaction services acquisition of shares or other securities or the purchase or sale of businesses - are recognized on completion of the underlying transaction.
 Fees or components of fees that are linked to a certain performance are recognized after fulfilling the corresponding criteria.
 Loan syndication fees are recognized in the statement of income when the syndication has been completed and the Group retains no part of the loans for itself or retains part at the same EIR as for the other participants.